AnotherSamWilson/miceforest/README.md

 ### Classes

-miceforest has 4 main classes which the user will interact with:
+miceforest has 2 main classes which the user will interact with:

-  - `KernelDataSet` - a kernel data set is a dataset on which the MICE algorithm is performed.
-Models are saved inside the instance, which can also be called on to impute new data.
-Several plotting methods are included to run diagnostics on the imputed data.
-A `KernelDataSet` represents a single imputed dataset.
+  - `ImputationKernel` - This class contains the raw data off of which the `mice` algorithm is performed.
+During this process, models will be trained, and the imputed (predicted) values will be stored.
+These values can be used to fill in the missing values of the raw data.
-  - `MultipleImputedKernel` - a collection of `KernelDataSet`s.
-Has
+    The raw data can be copied, or referenced directly.
+Models can be saved, and used to impute new datasets.
-    additional methods for accessing and comparing multiple kernel datasets together.
-Subsetting a `MultipleImputedKernel` will result in a `KernelDataSet`.
-Methods of this class tend to affect all of the kernel datasets contained within, unless a certain dataset is specified.
+  - `ImputedData` - The result of
-  - `ImputedDataSet` - a single dataset that has been imputed.
-These are returned after `impute_new_data()` is called.
-Has some plotting functionality, but contains no models.
+    `ImputationKernel.impute_new_data(new_data)`.
+This contains the raw
-  - `MultipleImputedDataSet` - A collection of datasets that have been imputed.
-Has additional methods for comparing the imputations between datasets.
+    data in `new_data` as well as the imputed values.

 ## The Basics